x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 ```powershell
 New-SendConnector -Name "My company to Office 365" -AddressSpaces * -CloudServicesMailEnabled $true -Fqdn mail.contoso.com -RequireTLS $true -DNSRoutingEnabled $false -SmartHosts contoso-com.mail.protection.outlook.com -TlsAuthLevel CertificateValidation
 ```

-## How do I know connectors will route my organization mail correctly?

-If you have completed all of these steps correctly, all your mail will now be delivered via Microsoft 365 or Office 365.

-To check that this is working:

-1. Send email from a mailbox on your email server to an external (Internet) recipient.

-2. Send email from an Internet mailbox to a mailbox on your email server.

-Make sure both emails are received.

 ## Change a connector that Microsoft 365 or Office 365 is using for mail flow